Mathuv/guides-django/README.md

 Over time I have developed several Django starters which I use to start my projects.
 At a certain point, I realized that in developing a system that works for me, I accumulated a lot of notes.
 I recently started reading over my notes and instantly remembered the sometimes steep barrier to entry in the web development community.
 I also remembered that there were a lot of generous people who shared their knowledge with me along the way and without them I couldn't have gotten to where I am.
 Thus, I have taken my notes, cleaned them up and made them available in the form of guides within this repo.

-Each of the directories in this repo is meant to illustrate the minimum requirements involved in setting up an effective local Django development environment.
-Each directory is called a starter.
-The idea is that each starter includes:
+Each of the directories in this repo is meant to illustrate the process that goes into developing a Django Project template.
+I am going to outline how to build `templates` that be used to start a project as easily and hastle free as possible.
+Each template is made up of small guides called `starters`.

-* A configured Vagrantfile
-* A Django Project Layout
-* An Exploration of the decisions that went into developing each starter

-I have also included an `instructions for immediate use` at the top of each starters README.
-I did this so that you could use them right away and not need to follow my guides.

-The following starters are currently available:
+Here are the Templates and Starters currently available

+##### TEMPLATE 1:  VAGRANT + PROVISIONING + COOKIECUTTER

+* development environment
+* project layout

 **starter_1**
 > Quickly setup a vagrant machine and initialize a Django project using `django-admin startproject`